Opportunities

 I am looking to grow the Glacier and Climate Dynamics group within the Department of Geography at the University of Oregon!

-Undergraduate opportunities: UO undergrads interested in research opportunities are encouraged to reach out.
-Students from a variety of majors may be well-prepared to get involved, though a strong quantitative background (or drive to develop such skills) will be helpful.
+Undergraduate opportunities: UO undergrads interested in research opportunities are always welcome to reach out.
+Students from a variety of majors may be well-prepared to get involved, though a strong quantitative background (or drive to develop such skills) will be helpful for the tools used in the Glacier & Climate Dynamics group.

-• The OVPRI supports undergraduate research through a variety of awards and fellowships.
+• The Office of the Vice President for Research and Innovation supports undergraduate research through a variety of awards and fellowships.
 If you’re interested in applying with me as a faculty mentor, please get in touch!
+A range of ice or climate-related topics may be possible.